rdmpage/nomenclator-zoologicus-coldp/README.md

 *.gitignore export-ignore
 ```
 - once the first release has been created, we can link to Zenodo and get a DOI, see[Making your project citable](https://coderefinery.github.io/github-without-command-line/doi/).
 Go to Zenodo and select the GitHub settings.
 This repository should appear in your list of repositories.
 Set the switch on the right to “ON”.
 Create a release for this repository.
 This should then automatically generate a DOI.
 You can embed a Zenodo DOI badge in your GitHub README.md file, although currently this doesn’t seem to work.
 For this repository I’ve embedded a local copy of the badge.

+- Create dataset on Checklistbank.
+If you click on `Datasets` on the left hand side of the `https://www.checklistbank.org/` website you should see the search tool to find a dataset, and a button labelled `+ New Datasets` (this will only appear if you have permission to add data.
+In this example the dataset I created is number `126539`.

+- Upload dataset.
+You can upload the dataset directly, as well as the metadata.yml file.
+Once the dataset is uploaded it will be imported.

 ## Database-specific notes